 What to do with expired credit cards

-All credit cards are subject to an expiry date.
+All credit cards eventually expire.
 The month and year will be printed on the front of your card and your bank will usually send you a replacement card before this date.
 But what should you do with your old card?
-You can use this guide to learn how to safely dispose of your credit card and get answers to other frequently asked questions about credit card expiry.
+Here's how to safely dispose of your credit card and get answers to other frequently asked questions about credit card expiry.

 What to do with your old credit card

 Once you've received and activated your replacement card, you can get rid of your old card.
-You should avoid throwing your card into the trash, as someone could find it.
+You should avoid throwing your card straight into the trash, as someone could find it.
 While they won't be able to use the expired card for new transactions.
 What they could do, though, is use the personal information listed on the card or the data stored in the card's magnetic strip to commit identity fraud.
 So you should destroy the old card before throwing it out.

 How to destroy your expired credit card

 Here are the steps you can take to safely dispose of your expired credit card:

 - Cut your card horizontally.
 Use a strong pair of scissors to cut through your card horizontally, making sure you're cutting straight through the embossed account number on the front, your signature on the back and the magnetic strip (which contains your personal information).

 - Cut your card vertically.
-Cut the top half of your card vertically at every two to four digits, then do the same with the bottom half.
+Cut the pieces of your card from top to bottom, with space between the cuts at every 2-4 digits.

-- Security code.
+- Cut through the CVV code.
 Your CVV number (or security code) is 3- or 4-digits on your card that you usually need to enter when you shop online.
 Find this part of your card and cut it into small pieces so that it can't be read or put back together.

-- CHIP.
-This is the silver or gold chip that's usually found on the left-hand side of your card.
-You can either cut this up with scissors or smash it with a hammer.
+- Destroy the chip.
+This is the silver or gold square chip that's usually found on the left-hand side of your card.
+You can either cut this up with scissors or smash it with a hammer - have some fun.